-The costs and revenue for each technology or abatement measure are converted into net present value using a discount rate of 10% and divided by the volume of emissions saved to give the cost in dollars per million British thermal units (MBtu).
+The costs and revenue for each technology or abatement measure are converted into net present value using a discount rate of 8% and divided by the volume of emissions saved to give the cost in dollars per million British thermal units (MBtu).

-Methane is assumed to have an energy density of 35.9 MJ/m^3 and density of 0.6797 kg/m^3 , meaning that one tonne of methane is about 50 MBtu.
+To reflect the volume of natural gas that would be lost, we assume a methane content of 83% for well-head flows of natural gas.
+Methane is assumed to have an energy density of 36 MJ/m^3 and density of 0.68 kg/m3, meaning that one tonne of methane is about 50 MBtu.